3️⃣ White-box Methods

 A few notes:

-• We've given you a helper function rotate_half that rotates half the hidden dimensions (swapping pairs and negating the first of each pair), which implements the rotation effect.
+rotate_halfthat rotates half the hidden dimensions (swapping pairs and negating the first of each pair), which implements the rotation effect. - The reason

-• The reason q_heads and kv_heads are distinguished is because of Grouped Query Attention (GQA): each KV head servers a group of multiple query heads.
+q_headsandkv_headsare distinguished is because of Grouped Query Attention (GQA): each KV head serves a group of multiple query heads.
 You don't need to worry much about this for the purposes of our exercises here though.

 def rotate_half(x: Float[Tensor, "... d"]) -> Float[Tensor, " ... d"]: